 COVID-19 (formerly known as novel coronavirus) is a virus that primarily attacks the lungs.

 A person’s lungs are the primary target for COVID-19.
-When the virus attacks a person’s lungs, it targets cells with tiny hairs called cilia.
-These cells are responsible for keeping debris, such as dust or pollen, out of a person’s lungs.
+When the virus attacks a person’s lungs, it targets the air sacs or the alveoli.
+The alveoli cells are responsible for blood oxygen exchange, so they are essential when it comes to our survival.